substance/chef-tutorial/002-NodejsExample.md

 }
 ```

+    Note: the application source code is kept in its own repository: https://github.com/oliver----/nodejs_helloworld.

 ## More cookbooks

 For this configuration task there is a community cookbook available [application_nodejs](https://github.com/conradev/application_nodejs).
 So we add this to the list of external cookbooks.